dmcglinn/quant_methods/assignments/univariate_models.md

         * how well does the exploratory model appear to explain cover?
         * which explanatory variables are the most important?
         * do model diagnostics indicate any problems with violations of OLS assumptions?
-        * are you able to explain variance in one species better than another?
+        * are you able to explain variance in one species better than another, why might this be the case?

 2. You may have noticed that the variable cover is defined as positive integers between 1 and 10. and is therefore better treated